Best Outcome We Ever Wanted.

-The main purpose of the Prospective Marriage Visa is to permit the applicant to enter Australia and marry your future spouse and reside as husband and wife.
+When the Prospective Marriage Visa is granted, the applicant may enter Australia and marry their future spouse, to reside as husband and wife.
 Your marriage must take place within the visa’s nine month validity period.
-After that time you may be eligible to make a successful application for a subclass 820 or 309 Partner visa, which is a pathway to permanent residency.
+After that time you may be eligible to make a successful application for a subclass 820 or 309 Partner visa, which is the next step and pathway to permanent residency.

 " so glad we used Visa Crew

 Basically, Prospective Marriage Visa is step one of a three step process to a permanent partner visa application in Australia.
 If you marry your partner within 9 months of being granted a marriage visa, you may then be eligible to apply for a Partner Visa in Australia.

 After you marriage, a partner visa usually involves an additional two stages: an application for a Temporary Partner visa (sc820), and later for a Permanent Partner visa (sc801).
 As a time saving measure both the temporary & permanent partner visas can be lodged at the same time.